 For further assistance…

 If you or a loved one needs help having an arrest record sealed under Penal Code 851.87 PC we invite you to contact us for a free consultation.
+You may also like to read our article on How long do arrests stay on your record?

 Call us or complete the form on this page to speak to an experienced California defense lawyer.